twollnik/YETI/docs/user/copert_hot_strategy.rst

     # Example traffic situations
-    URB/MW-City/70/Freeflow   # Freeflow is the first level of service (LOS 1) URB/MW-City/70/Heavy      # Heavy is the second level of service (LOS 2) URB/MW-City/70/Satur      # Satur is the third level of service (LOS 3) URB/MW-City/70/St+Go      # St+Go is the fourth level of service (LOS 4)
+    URB/MW-City/70/Freeflow   # Freeflow is the first level of service (LOS 1) URB/MW-City/70/Heavy      # Heavy is the second level of service (LOS 2) URB/MW-City/70/Satur.     # Satur. is the third level of service (LOS 3) URB/MW-City/70/St+Go      # St+Go is the fourth level of service (LOS 4)

 - *Speed_kmh*: The speed for a vehicle of category VehCat driving in the corresponding TrafficSituation.